-Conclusions.
+5 Conclusions

-475 1) The comparison of the shapes of SIN and COS components of the mixing time dependences is a simple and robust way of detecting the presence/absence of the RIDER effect in the CODEX experiments.
-The COS component is less prone to the RIDER distortion (appearance of the short component) and for minimising this distortion, it is advisable to record and to analyse in experiments only the COS component.

-2) Proton decoupling under the influence of the recoupling π-pulses applied on X-channel is not as effective as in the case of normal X-nuclei FID detection.
-Thus, the suppression of the anti-phase coherence emerging after the cross-polarisation section can be incomplete in CSA CODEX.
+- The comparison of the shapes of SIN and COS components of the mixing time dependences is a simple and robust way of detecting the presence/absence of the RIDER effect in the CODEX experiments.
+The COS component is less prone to the RIDER distortion (appearance of the short component), and to minimize this distortion, it is advisable to record and to analyse in experiments only the COS component. - 2.
+Proton decoupling under the influence of the recoupling π pulses applied to the X channel is not as effective as in the case of normal X-nuclei FID detection.
+Thus, the suppression of the anti-phase coherence emerging after the CP section can be incomplete in CSA CODEX.
 This may lead to the RIDER distortion in mixing time dependences.
-This problem can be effectively resolved by inserting additional Z-filter between the cross-polarization section and the dephasing period.

-3) In 15N CODEX experiments in deuterated proteins with a partial back-exchange of labile protons one has to consider two different RIDER effects arising from 15N-1H and 15N-2H dipolar interactions.
+This problem can be effectively resolved by inserting an additional Z filter between the CP section and the dephasing period. - 3.
+In 15N CODEX experiments in deuterated proteins with a partial back-exchange of labile protons one has to consider two different RIDER effects arising from 15N 1H and 15N-2H dipolar interactions.
 CSA and dipolar CODEX are affected predominantly by 15N-2H RIDER and 15N-1H RIDER, respectively.
-A combination of Z-filter and 2H-decoupling during the de(re)phasing periods enables suppression of both effects in the CSA CODEX, however for the dipolar CODEX this is not possible.

-4) GB1 and SH3 proteins in their microcrystalline form do not reveal global motion in the millisecond time scale.
+A combination of Z filter and 2H decoupling during the de(re)phasing periods enables suppression of both effects in the CSA CODEX; however, for the dipolar CODEX this is not possible. - 4.
+GB1 and SH3 proteins in their microcrystalline form do not reveal global motion on the millisecond timescale.

-Author contributions
+Data availability.
+All the data are shown in the figures of the paper.

-AK designed the project, conducted the experiments and the data analysis, wrote the paper; KS took part in planning the experiments and discussing the results, and edited the paper.
+Author contributions.
+AK designed the project, conducted the experiments and the data analysis, and wrote the paper; KS took part in planning the experiments and discussing the results and edited the paper.

-Competing interests

-495 The authors declare no conflict of interests.
+Competing interests.
+The authors declare that they have no conflict of interest.